rhidone01/rhidone01/README.md

 - 👋 Hi, I’m @rhidone01
-- 👀 I’m interested in anything that has to do with Data Science and Web Development.
+- 👀 I’m interested in anything that has to do with Data Science/Analysis, ML, DL and Web Development.
-- 🌱 I’m currently learning Python,Git,HTMLCSS&JS.
+- 🌱 I’m currently learning Python for Data Science/Analysis ML, DL, HTML, CSS &JS.
 - 💞️ I’m looking to collaborate on any project involvin the above languages.
 - 📫 How to reach me rhidonoe01@gmal.com,+2348093567501(WhatsApp&Calls), @rhidone01(Twitter), Oshioyemi Ridwon(@Facebook)